homiedopie/beberlei.de/_sources/2008/08/31/greaat-python-can-control-your-wiimote.txt

 =======================================

 In the last days I had lots of time to play with my Wiimote and its bluetooth capabilities.
-Sadly there is activly supported driver in non-C (and I am not the biggest C programmmer).
+Sadly there is actively supported driver in non-C (and I am not the biggest C programmer).
 I found this little prototype driver written in Python by Will Woods which is using pyBluez to communicate with my wiimote and have extended it quite a bit.
 `WiiLinux <http://www.wiili.org>`_ is a huge resource that offers